NoahMeissner/OneFeed/App.md

 _Beschreiben Sie kurz, ob und wenn ja wie, der erreichte Stand Ihrer Anwendung von dem ursprünglich geplanten Konzept abweicht.
 Begründen Sie ggf. aufgetreten Abweichungen._

-## Weitere Hinweise
+## Further Hints
 - To test the app, you will need a Twitter account to log in with during the onboarding process.
 - To install the app, you need a mobile phone with at least Android Q. The app is designed for smartphones.
-- The app was developed for smartphones with the screen format of the Google Pixel series.
+- The app has been programmed for use on a smartphone

 _Notieren Sie hier falls nötig weitere Hinweise zur Ihrer App wie Informationen zum Testen Ihrer Anwendung (z.B. vorbereitete Zugangsdaten) oder NUtzungseinschränkungen (z.B.
 Abhängigkeit von besonderer Hardware).